Zoom consultation with students with disabilities about their accessibility needs in remote classes with AQEIPS and NEADS – summary report

-With the crisis, many of us are feeling affected on our mental health.
+With the crisis, many of us are feeling that our mental health is affected.
 It is difficult now to be socially active and a lot of us are feeling isolated, so that makes it harder.
 We shared some resources to help people and NEADS reminded participants that they have weekly check-ins on Zoom, virtual coffee hours on Friday afternoon, so if people need someone to talk to, they can reach out.

 It’s been said that the COVID crisis is a mental health crisis, since so many of us are feeling isolated or stressed out, have lost jobs or part of our incomes, and it’s hard to plan for the future.

 Getting an idea of people’s emotional states is helpful to determine the context of students/profs/staff involved in remote classes.

 There are some compatibility issues with access software (e.g. Read and Write Gold).
 An example is when taking exams online, a lot of programs use programs that “lock down” the computer, which sometimes cuts out access features/programs.
 Furthermore, instructors design classes often assuming that people can hear or see (e.g. when using videos with no description or captions).

 Difficult for motivation.
 We have to adapt to so many changes.
 Some SWD find online classes more accessible, others less.
 Classes not originally meant to be online being done online can be difficult for students, because the shift was sudden.
 One student said that “It is a learning process to find our way around systems we haven’t used before.”

 One participant said: “We need to think about disabilities and access needs of instructors and people designing courses.
 How accessible is the back end of all these systems?
 How overwhelming is this for faculty, including people who are underpaid for all this additional work they have put in to ensure their students have access?
 What about people unable to put in that extra work?
 This is a large systemic issue.”